bartfeenstra/betty/documentation/usage/assets.rst

 The assets repository
 ---------------------

-Betty comes with an :py:mod:`Assets API <betty.assets>` that layers the assets provided by all the different components.
+Betty comes with an :py:mod:`Asset API <betty.asset>` that layers the assets provided by all the different components.
 Each time an asset is needed, Betty finds it as follows:

 #.
 If the project provides the asset in its assets directory, use it
 #.
 If an extension provides the asset in its assets directory, use it
 #.
-If a built-in translation asset exists, use it (``/betty/assets`` within the Betty source code)
+If a built-in translation asset exists, use it (``/assets`` within the Betty source code)

 This means that extensions can override Betty's default assets, and your projects can override both extensions' and Betty's assets.